QistinaBatrisyia-1/QistinaPortfolio/README.md

 # QistinaPortfolio
-This is a repository for my e-portfolio website.FEel free to check it out
+This is a repository for my e-portfolio website containing all public information.Feel free to check it out.